- HOME

 Risk Management Committee

 The Risk Management Committee, a subordinate body of the Management Committee, consists of directors and executive officers of Nomura Real Estate Holdings and each Group company appointed by the Board of Directors and is chaired by the officer in charge of the Group Legal Compliance Department (an executive officer of Nomura Real Estate Holdings).
-We also established the Group Risk Meeting, consisting mainly of directors and executive officers of each Group company appointed by the chair of the Risk Management Committee to share risk information and response policies within the Group.

 Risk Management System (Conceptual Diagram)

 With regard to risk management, each Business Unit manager will supervise the risk management of their affiliated business unit and report on the situation to the Management Committee or Risk Management Committee as necessary.
-Concurrently, the president of each Group company (the head of each division at Nomura Real Estate Development) is responsible for reporting risk management matters to the Business Unit Manager in a timely and appropriate manner.
+Concurrently, the president of each Group company (the head of each division at Nomura Real Estate Development) is responsible for reporting risk management matters to the Business Unit manager in a timely and appropriate manner.
 In addition, we defined the organization in charge of business in each Group company as the first line of risk management, the organization in charge of corporate operations at the Company and each Group company as the second line of risk management, and the organization in charge of internal audits at the Company and each Group company as the third line of risk management.
-With each line playing its role in risk management, we have established an appropriate defense line.
+With each line playing its role in risk management, we have established appropriate lines of defense.

 The risk management system refers to ISO 31000 and the risk management framework of The Institute of Internal Auditors (IIA)—Japan.